 I received my bachelor’s degree in Mechanical Engineering with Cum Laude in 2016 at the University of Stellenbosch and enrolled for postgraduate studies in 2017 with Dr T. Becker as my supervisor.
 I am primarily interested in using numerical methods and programming to solve problems in engineering.
 As such my project focuses on developing an open source Digital Image Correlation program with an emphasis on allowing the user to have more control over the correlation process than Is usually offered by commercial software.
 The aim of this project is for this program to be used by the Material Science research group in their research efforts.

-I was born In Johannesburg, Lenasia where I then moved around a lot until I settled in Mthatha in the Eastern Cape.
+I was born In Johannesburg, Lenasia where after years of travelling around South Africa I settled in Mthatha in the Eastern Cape.
 I went to school in East London at Selborne College where I matriculated in 2013.
 I completed my undergraduate degree in Mechanical Engineering at Stellenbosch University by 2017.
-I then enrolled for postgraduate studies for the year 2018 under the supervision of Prof DC Blaine.
-My project is focused at the Sintering infiltration of the Ti-6Al-4V alloy of which the results shall be used to determine material properties along with other various useful information which can be used to improve production for commercial and industrial usage.
+I then enrolled for postgraduate studies for the year 2018 under the supervision of Prof DC Blaine of which I have completed in 2020.
+I am currently enrolled as a PhD student in the Materials department with my project focused at Process development of WC-Co for Selective Laser Melting (SLM).
+The effects of various parameters and powder morphology on printed SLM components shall be investigated and reported.